- BASE in General

 After performing a search you can narrow your search on open access documents only.
 To do so, click on "Access" in the "Refine Search Result" box and on "Open Access".
 The result list will be narrowed on documents, which are clearly marked as open access documents by the data provider in their metadata.
 Keep in mind that only 40% of all indexed open access documents can be identified as open access because of lack of metadata information (a total of circa 60% of the indexed documents are freely accessible).

-- Why can't I access the full text of a document?About 60% of the indexed documents in BASE are open access, the rest are mere metadata entries without full text or can only be accessed, if you are authorized for accessing this particular data source.
+- Why can't I access the full text of a document?About 60% of the indexed documents in BASE are open access, the rest are mere metadata entries without full text or can only be accessed, if you are authorized for accessing this particular source.
 You can search the metadata of all indexed documents.
 The authorization is always done by the content provider.
 If you don't have access to a full text although your institution supposedly is authorized, please contact your IT department or the content provider.

 - Why can't I access a document marked as "Open Access"?If a document is marked as "Open Access" but still not accessible, there is usually an error on the part of the data provider.
 We mark documents as "Open Access" according to the information received from the provider (e.g. corresponding details in the rights information or a CC license).
 We do not check individually whether this information is correct.
 If you come across a document that is not correctly labelled as "Open Access", please contact the data provider and point out the problem.

-- Why do I always end up with an error message when I try to access a document?If you get an error ("page not found"), the web address (URL) of the document might have changed or the document was deleted since we indexed the repository recently.
-Though content from academic repositories should provide permanent addresses and changes or deletion of documents should be communicated via the OAI interface, in practice it's often not the case.
+- Why do I always end up with an error message when I try to access a document?If you get an error ("page not found"), the web address (URL) of the document might have changed or the document was deleted since we indexed the source recently.
+Though content from academic sources should provide permanent addresses and changes or deletion of documents should be communicated via the OAI interface, in practice it's often not the case.
 Therefore it might happen that links to documents which appear on our result list do not work.
 Another reason for an error might be, that the server of the content provider is temporarily or permanently not available.
 If you encounter an error, please leave us a message.
 We will contact the content provider or remove the content source from our index, if it's a permanent problem.

 - What are metadata?Especially in an academic environment you will often come across documents containing metadata.
 These are descriptive elements assigned to a document in order to specify it both in technical respect and in terms of content.
 Metadata are for example author's names, publication dates, abstracts, language or - in case of a journal title - details regarding the title or the issue.
 Sources which we index contain metadata, therefore you can search purposefully for authors or publication years in the advanced search or narrow search results.
 "Normal" websites generally do not have metadata and this is why a precise search for authors or publication years are not possible or only possible to a very limited extent in internet search engines such as Google or Bing.
 If metadata are available, you may perform a targeted search for authors.
 In the result list you may refine the search result by categories.